scnwwu/vscode-sas-extension/website/docs/Configurations/Profiles/sas9ssh.md

 7. Add the private key to ssh-agent: ssh-add /path/to/private/key/with/passphrase

-8. In VS Code, define a connection profile (see detailed instructions below in the [Add New SAS 9.4 (remote - SSH) Profile](#add-new-sas-94-remote---ssh-profile) section).
+8. In VS Code, define a connection profile (see detailed instructions in the [Add New Connection Profile](./index.md#add-new-connection-profile) section).
 The connection for the remote server is stored in the settings.json file.

 ```json
 "ssh_test": {